Author: Dr. Jean-Paul Rodrigue

-Tourism usually makes enough contribution to the local economy that governments are more than willing to invest in improving road networks or airport facilities, especially in locations that have limited economic opportunities other than tourism.
-There are however significant differences in the amount of spending per type of mode, namely between cruise and air transport tourism.
-Cruise shipping tourism provides much less revenue than a tourist brought be air travel.
+Tourism usually contributes enough to the local economy that governments are more than willing to invest in improving road networks or airport facilities, especially in locations with limited economic opportunities other than tourism.
+There are, however, significant differences in the amount of spending per type of mode, namely between cruise and air transport tourism.
+Cruise shipping tourism provides much less revenue than a tourist brought by air travel.
 A significant reason is that cruise lines are capturing as much tourism expenses within their ships as possible (food, beverages, entertainment, shopping) and have short port calls, often less than a day.
-Tourists arriving by air transport, usually stay several days at the same location and use local amenities
+Tourists arriving by air transport usually stay several days at the same location and use local amenities.

 2. Means and Modes

-Tourism is using all the standard transportation modes since travelers rely on existing passenger transport systems, from local transit systems to global air transportation.
+Tourism uses all the standard transportation modes since travelers rely on existing passenger transport systems, from local transit systems to global air transportation.

 - Car traveling is usually an independent transport conveyance where the traveler decides the route and the length of the trip.
 It is usually cheaper since road fees are not directly paid and provided as a public.
 It is the only transportation mode that does not require transfers, in the sense that the whole journey, from door to door can be achieved.
 Along major highway corridors, service activities such as restaurants, gas stations, and hotels have agglomerated to service the traffic, many of which touristic.
 Car transport is the dominant mode in world tourism (77% of all journeys), notably because of advantages such as flexibility, price, and independence.
 Tourists will often rent cars to journey within their destinations, which has triggered an active clustering of car rental companies adjacent to main transport terminals (airports, train stations) and touristic venues.